|Port Borden Range Rear, PE|

 On June 1, 1997, the Confederation Bridge, known as the Span of Green Gables by some, was opened, and ferry service to Port Borden was discontinued.
 The Port Borden Range Lights were also taken out of service that year.
 The rear tower has been relocated to an attractive Marine Park in Borden-Carleton near the foot of the Confederation Bridge, but the front tower remains abandoned and neglected at its last official site.

 Located in the Marine/Rail Historic Park just east of the Confederate Bridge in Port Borden.
-The lighthouse is managed by the Borden-Carleton Marine/Rail Historical Park.
+The lighthouse is owned by the Town of Bordon-Carleton and managed by Borden-Carleton Marine/Rail Historical Park.
 Grounds open, tower closed.

-The lighthouse is managed by the Borden-Carleton Marine/Rail Historical Park.
+The lighthouse is owned by the Town of Bordon-Carleton and managed by Borden-Carleton Marine/Rail Historical Park.
 Grounds open, tower closed.

 Pictures on this page copyright Kraig Anderson, used by permission.